Definition – 7 MIN READ | 03-03-2020

 As mentioned before, the definition of needs will enable you to define the performance and quality of route optimisation software.
 Several tests are required to validate these algorithms.

 Route optimisation software offer usually more features than those only associated with the optimisation.
-These tools also have features which are similar to the one of TMS (Transport Management System) and field service management solutions.
+These tools also have features which are similar to the one of TMS (Transport Management System or transportation management software) and field service management software.
 Thus, there are extra features to manage the communication with customers, to help drivers to navigate and to create report.
 Several solutions, which are available on the market, can be used separately from other software.

 Validate the ergonomic aspects